Lorti/manu.ninja/_posts/2016-10-23-using-web-technologies-for-a-pull-to-refresh-animation.md

 $content.style.opacity = 1 - (y / 100);
 ```

-`position` is either the arbirary 100 pixels from the end of the animation or wherever the drag is released if the animation is not triggered.
+`position` is either set to the threshold of the trigger or wherever the drag is released if the animation has not been triggered.
 Add the end of the closing animation all flags are reset and we add all the event listeners again.

-## CodePen of the pull-to-refresh animation
+## CodePen of the final pull-to-refresh animation

 <p data-height="640" data-theme-id="light" data-slug-hash="ozExqp" data-default-tab="result" data-user="Lorti" data-embed-version="2" class="codepen">See the Pen <a href="https://codepen.io/Lorti/pen/ozExqp/">Liquid Loading II</a> by Manuel Wieser (<a href="http://codepen.io/Lorti">@Lorti</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>